Blue Morpho 10"x8" oil/panel by Sarah Siltala

 Here are my tubed up experiments, both with the addition of fumed silica as a stabilizer:

 Below you can see them again, almost two weeks later.
-I wanted to wait before posting to make sure the tubes wouldn't seize up again over time.
+I wanted to wait before posting to make sure the tubes wouldn't seize up and pigment and oil separate again over time.
 So far both the Smalt and the crystal glass medium have remained consistent in the tube and I'm really enjoying using them in my current painting.
 So far so good!